braze-inc/braze-docs/_docs/_partners/message_orchestration/additional_channels/messaging/line.md

 If you receive the message successfully, you can start to configure its delivery settings.

-#### Targeting Line Users
+### Targeting Line Users

-You should [create a segment][62] for all users for whom the Line ID exists as a custom attribute and turn on [Analytics Tracking][61] to track your Messenger subscription rates over time.
-If you choose not to create a specific segment for Messenger subscribers, make sure to include a filter for Line ID existing to avoid errors:
+You should [create a segment][62] for all users for whom the `Line ID` exists as a custom attribute and turn on [Analytics Tracking][61] to track your Messenger subscription rates over time.
+If you choose not to create a specific segment for Messenger subscribers, make sure to include a filter for `Line ID` existing to avoid errors:

 ![Segment filter for Line IDs][63]

-You may also use other segmentation to target your Line campaigns, and the rest of the campaign creation process is as with any other campaign.
+You may also use other segmentation to target your Line campaigns and the rest of the campaign creation process, just like any other campaign.

 [1]: {% image_buster /assets/img_archive/line_channel_access_token.png %}
 [2]: {% image_buster /assets/img_archive/line_content_block_token.png %}
 [3]: {% image_buster /assets/img_archive/line_preview.png %}
+[61]: {{site.baseurl}}/user_guide/data_and_analytics/your_reports/viewing_and_understanding_segment_data/#viewing-and-understanding-segment-data
 [62]: {{site.baseurl}}/user_guide/engagement_tools/segments/creating_a_segment/#creating-a-segment
 [63]: {% image_buster /assets/img_archive/fbm-segmentation.png %}